Elements of a Wrongful Termination Lawsuit

 Often, timing is the key to proving a link between your protected activity and your firing.
 For example, if you had a stellar performance record and were fired three days after filing a complaint of discrimination, that would be strong evidence that your employer didn't fire you for performance problems, but rather due to your complaint.

 What to Do Next

-If you believe your firing fits into one of these categories -- or if you feel like you were fired unfairly for other reasons -- you should consult with an experienced employment attorney right away.
+If you believe your firing fits into one of these categories, or if you feel like you were fired for other illegal reasons, you should consult with an experienced employment attorney right away.
 An attorney can review the facts, explain which legal theories might fit your situation, and help you decide how best to proceed.